YeChen-coder/AniMatch/README.md

 # Deployment
-In total, two AWS lambda functions, one docker image (pushed to Amazon ECR), 2 S3 buckets(one for anime image store, one for webpage public access)
+In total, two AWS lambda functions, one docker image (pushed to Amazon ECR), 2 S3 buckets(one for anime image store, one for webpage public access), 2 API gateway.

 ## Lambda: AnimeSelectionCode
 Code file can be found in ./AnimeSelectionLmabda_public.py